Updated: April 3, 2023 - 8 min read

 If you love your team and enjoy working with them, your job will be easy.
 But if you have a toxic and uncooperative team that undermines you at every step and questions your every decision, it can be a huge problem.

-With 31 votes, having an uncooperative team landed on the sixth spot of the most common reasons why product managers quit.
+With 31 votes, having an uncooperative team was the sixth most common reason why product managers quit.

 #5 Dysfunctional Processes